commtech/fscc-windows/README.md

 ```

 You can set only 1 of the 2 values by running the `FSCC_MEMORY_CAP_INIT`
-macro on the `fscc_memory_cap` struct then setting only 1 of the values
+macro on the `fscc_memory_cap` struct, then setting only 1 of the values
 in the structure.
 The `FSCC_MEMORY_CAP_INIT` structure initializes both
-values to -1 which will be ignored in the driver.
+values to -1, which will be ignored in the driver.

 ###### C++ Library
 ```cpp